New NFL policy will fine teams if players kneel during national anthem

 "It was unfortunate that on-field protests created a false perception among many that thousands of NFL players were unpatriotic.
 This is not and was never the case," the league also said in a statement announcing the new policy.

-The union representing players lashed out at the league's decision, tweeting that it was not consulted about the rule change.
+The union representing players lashed out at the league's decision, tweeting that it had not been consulted about the rule change.

 "The NFL chose not to consult the union in the development of this new 'policy,'" the NFL Players Association said in its statement.
 "NFL players have shown their patriotism through their social activism, their community service, in support of our military and law enforcement and yes, through their protests to raise awareness about the issues they care about."